nasa/cumulus/docs/docs-how-to.md

 ### Search

 Search on our documentation site is taken care of by [DocSearch](https://community.algolia.com/docsearch/).
-We provide an `apiKey` and `indexName` in `website/siteConfig.js` and we leave the rest (indexing and searching) to DocSearch.
+We have been provided with an `apiKey` and an `indexName` by DocSearch that we include in our `website/siteConfig.js` file.
+The rest, indexing and actual searching, we leave to DocSearch.
 Our builds expect environment variables for both these values to exist - `DOCSEARCH_API_KEY` and `DOCSEARCH_NAME_INDEX`.

 ## Add a new task
 The tasks list in docs/tasks.md is generated from the list of task package in the task folder.
 Do not edit the docs/tasks.md file directly.